1031 Exchange Frequently Asked Questions (FAQs)

 16. Why should I consider a 1031 exchange when selling an investment property?

-The tax deferral that can represent upwards of 40% of the sale given a Federal capital gains rate of 15% allows you to purchase more property, translating into greater appreciation and ultimately greater profits.
+The tax deferral that can represent upwards of 40% in high state capital gain states like California and allows you to purchase more property, translating into greater appreciation and ultimately greater profits.
 In addition, there are a number of other reasons unrelated to the Federal or State tax deferral including:

 1. Taxpayer is moving to another location, city or state and wants to be close to the property.